stanislawbartkowski/hadoopsql/README.md

 9. SELECT C.FIRSTNAME,C.LASTNAME,V.* FROM (SELECT P.PRODUCTID,S.SALESID,C.CUSTOMERID AS CID, S.QUANTITY * P.PRICE AS VAL FROM SALES S,PRODUCTS P,CUSTOMERS C WHERE P.PRODUCTID=S.PRODUCTID AND S.CUSTOMERID = C.CUSTOMERID GROUP BY P.PRODUCTID,S.SALESID,C.CUSTOMERID,S.QUANTITY,P.PRICE) AS V, CUSTOMERS AS C WHERE V.CID =  C.CUSTOMERID ORDER BY V.VAL DESC LIMIT 20
 9. SELECT /*+ USE_SORT_MERGE_JOIN */ C.FIRSTNAME,C.LASTNAME,V.* FROM (SELECT P.PRODUCTID,S.SALESID,C.CUSTOMERID AS CID, S.QUANTITY * P.PRICE AS VAL FROM SALES S,PRODUCTS P,CUSTOMERS C WHERE P.PRODUCTID=S.PRODUCTID AND S.CUSTOMERID = C.CUSTOMERID GROUP BY P.PRODUCTID,S.SALESID,C.CUSTOMERID,S.QUANTITY,P.PRICE) AS V, CUSTOMERS AS C WHERE V.CID =  C.CUSTOMERID ORDER BY V.VAL DESC LIMIT 20

-The last one should be executed on Phenix (HBase).
+The last one should be executed on Phoenix (HBase).
 It is the same as the previous one with the hint inside

 # Download data